coreboot/coreboot/Documentation/contributing/project_ideas.md

 ### Mentors
 * Werner Zeh <werner.zeh@gmx.net>

-## Port payloads to ARM, AArch64, MIPS or RISC-V
+## Port payloads to ARM, AArch64 or RISC-V
 While we have a rather big set of payloads for x86 based platforms, all other architectures are rather limited.
 Improve the situation by porting a payload to one of the platforms, for example GRUB2, U-Boot (the UI part), Tianocore,